Love to Water My Soul by Jane Kirkpatrick

 Many years later the Indians were hunting antelope and believed that Shell Flower was bad for them and would keep the spirits from helping so she was told to "go far- gather and stay longer each time" when she realized they meant to sacrifice her and burn with wood she was gathering she left the area and walked many days through woods til she was found by some white folks Peter Sherar and his wife , they ran an inn for travlers to have a place to stop - then move on after resting awhile. they named her Alice M and she lived with them for years learning the white ways again and healing inside and out.

-It was here that she met an older man who come to care for her and they married, he was a dr of the mind and she learned from him too.
-Dr Thomas Crickett was a very patient man and they became very close before he died and she was left alone again.
 An Indian had been brought to his clinic that was very disturbed and Alice M felt she could help the old woman and sat with her many days to bring comfort and hope to open the mind again.
 The old woman brought comfort as she reminded her of the Indians she had learned to care for while living with them.
 In trying to find solutions to help this old woman she found that her friend Shard might still be alive and she went back to "The Inn and the Sherar's" to have a respite and look for answers.

 This time Shard found her and she was reunited with his mother that had kept her, raising her as a daughter.